Presentation: Child with anaemia

 What do you need to do?

-- Ensure an adequate day-five blood spot is taken.
+- In neonates, ensure an adequate day-five blood spot is taken.

-- If there are clinical suspicions of sickle cell anaemia or thalassaemia (for example, the patient is a migrant from a country without neonatal screening), consider a blood film examination and referral to a paediatric haematologist.
+- If there are clinical suspicions of sickle cell anaemia or thalassaemia (for example, the patient was born in a country without neonatal screening), consider a blood film examination and referral to a paediatric haematologist.

 - To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- R93 Thalassaemia or other haemoglobinopathies: The MLPA test will look for CNVs and gene panel testing will look for small variants.
+- R93 Sickle cell, thalassaemia and other haemoglobinopathies: The MLPA test will look for CNVs and gene panel testing will look for small variants.

 - R372 Newborn screening for sickle cell disease in a transfused baby: Targeted mutation testing, this will look for small variants.